Black Bean and Pepper Salad

-Black Bean and Pepper Salad with Cilantro and Lime is something I could eat every day all summer long.
-There’s a generous amount of chopped red and yellow peppers, red onion, and cilantro and only one can of beans, making this a great low-glycemic diet choice.
+Black Bean and Pepper Salad is something I could eat every day all summer long.
+There’s a generous amount of chopped red and yellow peppers, red onion, and cilantro and only one can of beans, making this a great low-glycemic diet choice, and even if you skip the cilantro (or replace it with thinly-sliced green onion) this will still be amazing.
 Today’s the 4th of July celebration in the U.S., and this would be easy to throw together for a holiday pot-luck.

-Black beans are such a great pantry ingredient, and this simple salad with black beans, red and yellow bell pepper, red onion, lime, and cilantro has all the flavors that make me happy.
+Black beans are such a great pantry ingredient, and this simple salad has all the flavors that make me happy.
 I love the colors in this salad too.
 For best flavor, mix the dressing and let the beans marinate for a while (or at least while you chop the other ingredients) but even if you’re in a rush like I was and forget to marinate the beans, it will still taste pretty great!

-- 1 can black beans, rinsed well and drained
+- one 15 oz. can black beans, rinsed well and drained

 - 1/2 red onion, chopped